 I used pieces of styrofoam (another good packing leftover to keep on hand) to fill in the bottom of the planter to raise the plants.

-After fitting the 2 succulents in the planter, I used tissue to fill in the spaces around the plants.
+After fitting the 2 succulents in the planter, I used tissue paper to fill in the spaces around the plants.
 You can also use packing paper.
 This will support the moss used to finish off the planter.

 I love to use either green moss or Spanish moss around plants for a professional look.
 I find that smaller pieces are easier to tuck in around the plant to cover the container and dirt.